 Promote WHS in your workplace by signing up to the BeUpstanding trial and stand up, sit less and move more!

-The BeUpstanding guidance includes a toolkit with fact sheets, videos and email templates which are tailored to desk-based workers working from home.
+The BeUpstanding program is free and includes a toolkit with fact sheets, videos and email templates which are tailored to desk-based workers working from home, flexibly or in the office.
 Go to the BeUpstanding website for more information.

 What's on in your region